tobes898/SeniorProject17/README.md

 5) Exit the terminal and then re-open it like in step 1 Nasm and clang should now be installed onto your OS!

+# Installing java
+In order to run the compiler, java needs to be installed this can be accomplished as follows:
+1) Open the terminal
+2) Run the command: sudo apt-get install default-jre
+3) java should now be installed

 # Installing the compiler
-1) Make a folder on the desktop called inspace
+1) Download the folder InSpace Compiler from the this github
-2) Inside is where you will put your source file, the compiler executable, and where the assembly will be located
+2) Inside the folder is a defualt source.txt file, isc.jar, and source.asm

 # Running the compiler
 1) Make sure the terminal is pathed to the folder that you created (Note: if it is not, just use the command: cd Desktop/{your folder name})
-2) Run the java executable
+2) Run the java executable using: java -jar isc.jar
+3) This will turn your source.txt file (your code) into assembly, which then needs to be run using the following commands below.
 3) Commands to run after this:
 Cmd 1: nasm -f elf64 source.asm
 Cmd 2: clang -o source source.o